A History of Innovation, Today’s OpportunitiesAugust 10, 2021

 When it came time to establish a United States presence to further their American market growth, they considered markets like New York, Chicago and Detroit before identifying the Upstate as the ideal location.

-“We discovered there is a lot of innovation technology in South Carolina and in the surrounding states,” says Yves Ghys, Chief Commercial Officer.
+“We discovered there is a lot of innovation technology in South Carolina and in the surrounding states,” says Yves Ghys, who led the U.S. market entry for Pozyx in early 2021 and served as President of Pozyx Americas through July 2022.

 Another advantage for the international company: the Eastern Standard Time Zone, which allows for business to be conducted with Europe in the morning and with America all day.